 Angela is a Buddhist in the Triratna Glasgow sangha, long committed to personal eco-action but recently galvanised by COP26 into collective activism with other climate-concerned people of faith - and none - across various groups.
 She is in the Triratna ordination process, supports classes, and is a co-mandate holder of the local Social Action Kula.
 She is also involved with care, community development, and arts for mental health charities, and 'publishes' as a 'book' of the Human Library.

 Upekshapriya is a lapsed activist who rekindled his passions with XR Buddhists in the 2019 October Rebellion.
 It was short-lived as he got flu from sitting on a damp Lambeth Bridge.
 Ordained in 2002, he spent 21 years with The Clear Vision Trust making videos and websites for the Triratna Buddhist Community.

-Katja Behrendt trained as doctor in Germany.
-Following her interest in Public Health, she is currently working in the NHS on health and climate change.
-She is involved in the North London Buddhist sangha and one of the co-ordinators of Extinction Rebellion Buddhists.
+Akshayapradipa trained as doctor in Germany.
+Following her interest in Public Health, she worked in the NHS on health and climate change and coordinated Extinction Rebellion Buddhists.
+She is involved in the North London Buddhist sangha.

 Diana Ellis, Glasgow Triratna Sangha

 Diana is a passionate activist training for ordination.
 She works in Global Citizenship Education in the West of Scotland, supporting schools and communities to take action on issues they care about.
 She is lead author of a new resource for teachers 'Climate Justice: A Human Rights Approach' and is co-mandate holder of the Social Action Kula in Glasgow with Angela.

 Akuppa has been involved in environmental issues in different ways for about thirty years.
 He was ordained in 2000 and is based in Newcastle, where he teaches at the Buddhist Centre and co-owns a vegan teahouse.
 He is the author of Saving the Earth - A Buddhist View.